Soybeans: Export shipments

 Shipments which, do not meet the definition of commercially clean, are considered not commercially clean and are allowed only with the permission of the CGC.
 Dockage is reported to the nearest 0.1%.

-A deduction of up to 0.2% is applied to take into account the buildup of attritional material and hulls for direct shipments only.
+A deduction of up to 0.2% is applied to take into account the buildup of attritional material and hulls for direct exports only.

-Soybeans on export are graded in accordance with primary grade standards and specifications.
+Soybeans on export are graded in accordance with the primary and export grade determinants tables.

 - Date modified: